buildbot/buildbot/master/docs/manual/configuration/buildsteps.rst

 ``progress`` (optional)
    Passes the (``--progress``) flag to (:command:`git fetch`).
    This solves issues of long fetches being killed due to lack of output, but requires Git 1.7.2 or later.
+   Its value is True on Git 1.7.2 or later.

 ``retryFetch`` (optional, default: ``False``)
    If true, if the ``git fetch`` fails then Buildbot retries to fetch again instead of failing the entire source checkout.